Introduction: Light Bulb Indicator

 The circuit in this article indicates the direction of the current flow with two light bulbs.

 Such an indicator can be implemented with LEDs as well.
 Using LEDs or bright LEDs instead of light bulbs will reduce the cost and improve the performance of this particular circuit.
+However, some people say that light bulbs provide a unique look.

 Components: light bulbs - 5 (1.5 V, 6 V, 12 V), 2.2 ohm resistors (high power) - 2, general purpose diodes - 10, matrix board, insulated wires, light bulb holders.